-- mnesia:dirty_read({Tab, Key}) reads one or more records from Mnesia. - mnesia:dirty_write(Record) writes the record Record. - mnesia:dirty_delete({Tab, Key}) deletes one or more records with key Key. - mnesia:dirty_delete_object(Record) is the dirty operation alternative to the function delete_object/1. - mnesia:dirty first(Tab) returns the "first" key in table Tab. - Records in set or bag tables are not sorted.
+- mnesia:dirty_read({Tab, Key}) reads one or more records from Mnesia. - mnesia:dirty_write(Record) writes the record Record. - mnesia:dirty_delete({Tab, Key}) deletes one or more records with key Key. - mnesia:dirty_delete_object(Record) is the dirty operation alternative to the function delete_object/1. - mnesia:dirty_first(Tab) returns the "first" key in table Tab. - Records in set or bag tables are not sorted.
 However, there is a record order that is unknown to the user.
 This means that a table can be traversed by this function with the function mnesia:dirty_next/2. - If there are no records in the table, this function returns the atom '\$end_of_table'.
 It is not recommended to use this atom as the key for any user records. - mnesia:dirty_next(Tab, Key) returns the "next" key in table Tab.
 This function makes it possible to traverse a table and perform some operation on all records in the table.
 When the end of the table is reached, the special key '\$end_of_table' is returned.
 Otherwise, the function returns a key that can be used to read the actual record. - The behavior is undefined if any process performs a write operation on the table while traversing the table with the function dirty_next/2 This is because write operations on a Mnesia table can lead to internal reorganizations of the table itself.
 This is an implementation detail, but remember that the dirty functions are low-level functions. - mnesia:dirty_last(Tab) works exactly like mnesia:dirty_first/1 but returns the last object in Erlang term order for the table type ordered_set.
 For all other table types, mnesia:dirty_first/1 and mnesia:dirty_last/1 are synonyms. - mnesia:dirty_prev(Tab, Key) works exactly like mnesia:dirty_next/2 but returns the previous object in Erlang term order for the table type ordered_set.
-For all other table types, mnesia:dirty_next/2 and mnesia:dirty_prev/2 are synonyms. - mnesia:dirty_slot(Tab, Slot) returns the list of records that are associated with Slot in a table.
-It can be used to traverse a table in a manner similar to the function dirty_next/2.
-A table has a number of slots that range from zero to some unknown upper bound.
-The function dirty_slot/2 returns the special atom '\$end_of_table' when the end of the table is reached.
+For all other table types, mnesia:dirty_next/2 and mnesia:dirty_prev/2 are synonyms.

-The behavior of this function is undefined if the table is written on while being traversed.
-The function mnesia:read_lock_table(Tab) can be used to ensure that no transaction-protected writes are performed during the iteration
+- The behavior of this function is undefined if the table is written on while being traversed.
+The function mnesia:read_lock_table(Tab) can be used to ensure that no transaction-protected writes are performed during the iteration. - mnesia:dirty_update_counter({Tab,Key}, Val).

-• mnesia:dirty_update_counter({Tab,Key}, Val).
 Counters are positive integers with a value greater than or equal to zero.
 Updating a counter adds Val and the counter where Val is a positive or negative integer.

 Mnesia has no special counter records.
-However, records of the form $\{ \texttt{TabName}, \texttt{Key}, \texttt{Integer} \}$ can be used as counters, and can be persistent.
+However, records of the form {TabName, Key, Integer} can be used as counters, and can be persistent.